 In 1998 Kellogg’s had an idea: Why take the time to pour a bowl of cereal, walk over to the fridge, grab the milk, pour said milk over the cereal, then put the milk away and get a spoon before eating?
 Why not just package a single serving of cereal together with a spoon and a single serving of shelf-stable milk, so everything is right there in one place?
 A few separate factors led to Breakfast Mates’ downfall: One, even though the milk didn’t need to be refrigerated, it was placed in the refrigerated dairy case instead of the cereal aisle so people wouldn’t be grossed out by the warm milk.
 But nobody expected to see cereal in the dairy case, so no one thought to buy it.
 Two, it was marketed to parents who wanted to allow their children to prepare their own breakfast while they slept in, but kids had been making themselves bowls of cereal for years and the milk packet tended to spill all over the place when the children tried to open it.
 Three, even though the milk was safe, nobody really liked the thought of drinking warm milk.
 Four, the price, about $1.50, was a lot more expensive than a regular bowl of cereal.
 The product stuck around for two years before becoming a statistic.

 We suppose the idea behind Colgate Kitchen Entrees was the fact that you’d eat the Colgate frozen dinner and then brush your teeth with Colgate toothpaste, but this one just simply didn’t work.
-The frozen food market was already pretty saturated when these dinners were released in 1982, and when people think of Colgate they tend to think of clean teeth, not frozen Swedish meatballs.
+The frozen food market was already pretty saturated when these dinners were released in 1982, and when people think of Colgate they tend to think of clean teeth, not frozen lasagna and Swedish meatballs.